beastsaber/bsaber/src/collections/posts/custom-songs.md

 ### Custom Songs with ModAssistant (Easiest!)

+> Be sure you have all Core Mods installed!
+When a new release is pushed from Beat Games, mods will usually break and will take some time to update.
+Be patient, and keep an eye in the [Beat Saber Modding Group Discord Server](https://discord.gg/beatsabermods) #modding-announcements channel to know when it's safe to update.

 1. In [ModAssistant](https://bsmg.wiki/pc-modding.html#mod-assistant), go to OPTIONS and click Enable OneClick Installs

 2. Select at least BeatSaver (though you may want the other options as well) and close ModAssistant